 Results and First Rehearsal

-- Acceptance lists for large instrumental ensembles will be emailed to auditionees by Wednesday, Sept.
-28, at 12 noon.
-Audition acceptance information will also be posted at the Music Department Main Office, Goodspeed 309, and in the Logan Center for the Arts, in the hallway outside Room 217.
+- Acceptance lists for large instrumental ensembles will be emailed to auditionees by Wednesday, September 27, at 12 noon.
+Audition acceptance information will also be posted at the Music Department Main Office (Goodspeed Hall, Room 309) and in the Logan Center for the Arts, in the hallway outside Room 217.

 - All musicians accepted for ensemble membership are expected to attend the organization’s first rehearsal, as specified in email acceptance notices and in the ensemble descriptions on the Department website.